From BR Bullpen

 An excellent hitter for a pitcher, Wise posted a .195 batting average with 15 HR in just 668 at bats.
-Wise spent 1/3 of his career in the American League where he did not bat due to the designated hitter rule.
+He spent a third of his career in the American League, where he did not bat due to the designated hitter rule.

 Notable Achievements

 - 15 Wins Seasons: 6 (1969, 1971-1973, 1975 & 1979)